adammurdoch/language-experiments/README.md

 - Using an IDE

 The CLI application is a simple `grep` implementation.
 It uses an CLI arg parsing library and the language's stdlib.

+There are implementations for:

+- Rust + Cargo
+- Go
+- node.js + npm

 # Rust